7 Things To Do After Submitting Your FAFSA® Form

 The FAFSA Submission Summary includes four tabs for you to review.

-To learn more about the FAFSA Submission Summary, read our “Understanding the FAFSA Submission Summary” article.
+To learn more about the FAFSA Submission Summary, read our “What You Need To Know About the FAFSA Submission Summary” article article.

 3